ColumPaget/barmaid.lua/README.md

 charging:      returns the character '~' (to look like an 'AC' symbol) if battery is charging.
 Requires a battery number suffix bats           info for all batteries.
 If no batteries present, this will be blank.
 fs:            filesystem use percent.
-Requires a filesystem mount suffix, so `$(fs:/home)` for filesystem on /home
+Requires a filesystem mount suffix, so `$(fs:/home)` for filesystem on /home load_percent   system percentage load/cpu usage load           instantaneous load/cpu usage in 'top' format load1min       1min load in 'top' format load5min       5min load in 'top' format load15min      15min load in 'top' format
 ip4address:    ip4address.
 Requires a network interface suffix, e.g. `$(ip4address:eth0)`
 ip4netmask:    ip4address.
 Requires a network interface suffix, e.g. `$(ip4address:eth0)`
 ip4broadcast:  ip4address.
 Requires a network interface suffix, e.g. `$(ip4address:eth0)`
-load_percent   system percentage load load           1min load in 'top' format load5min       5min load in 'top' format local15min     15min load in 'top' format

 ```

-Please note, any value that has ':' at the end, takes an argument, like `bat:1` or `ip4address:eth0`
+Please note, any value that has ':' at the end, takes an argument, like `bat:1` or `ip4address:eth0`.

+The 'ip4' values have a special case where the interface is specified as 'default' e.g. 'ip4address:default'.
+In this case details are returned for the first interface that isn't the local interface and has an ip address.

 TERMINAL BOTTOM BAR